Shared engine

 Configuration

-The server reads~/.fabro/server.toml for default settings (model, sandbox, variables, authentication).
+The server reads~/.fabro/settings.toml for default settings (model, sandbox, variables, authentication).
 This file is live-reloaded — changes take effect within seconds without restarting the server.

 Key server config options: